-ERC Scientific Council members are appointed by the European Commission on the basis of a search process carried out by an independent Identification Committee, including a consultation of the scientific community, according to the provisions of the European Commission's Decision establishing the ERC.
+ERC Scientific Council members are appointed by the European Commission on the basis of a search process carried out by an independent Identification Committee, including a consultation of the scientific community, according to the provisions of the Horizon 2020 Specific Programme1.
 The Identification Committee carries out its work independently and transparently.

-The current identification process relates to the appointment of Scientific Council members who will come into office in early 2013 at the end of the term of existing members.
+The current identification process relates to the appointment of Scientific Council members who will come into office in early 2015, at the end of the term of some of the existing members.
 The consultation exercise will contribute to this and possibly future identification processes.
 The Committee is publishing this methodology it will adopt for this consultation, which follows closely the approach followed on previous occasions.